fireboy1919/viaduct/docs/content/docs/getting_started/setup/from_scratch/_index.md

 ### Using the Development Server

-For interactive development, you can use the development server:
+For interactive development with GraphiQL IDE, you can use the development server:

 ```shell
 ./gradlew devserve
 ```

-You can then send GraphQL queries to `http://localhost:8080/graphql` using curl or any GraphQL client.
+Then open `http://localhost:8080/graphiql` in your browser to explore your GraphQL API interactively.

 For auto-reloading during development: